 Being out in nature is healing in so many ways.
 Get outside and just go for a walk.
 It can be at your favorite park or just around your neighborhood.
 I’m not likely to be in contact with anyone else, and I’m still spending time outdoors.

 Face masks solve everything, right?
 I mean – at least they help your skin!
 And who says you need to wait for “self-care Sunday” to pour that glass of Cab Sauv and slap on a face mask?
 My favorite mask of all time is this one and I’ve been using it at least once a week lately.
 I notice my skin purging all the ick the next day, but then my pores shrink and my skin is smoother and clearer!
 It’s a great feeling!

 crank up some throwback jams and dance

-A couple weeks ago, my husband discovered this playlist on Spotify, and we laughed til our bellies hurt over all the songs we loved in middle and high school.
+My husband discovered this playlist on Spotify, and we laughed til our bellies hurt over all the songs we loved in middle and high school.
 It was great to just dance around and sing at the top of our lungs, while simultaneously reminiscing the good times.
-Singing and dancing increases the production of serotonin (the happy hormone) and literally just makes you feel better!
+Singing and dancing increase the production of serotonin (the happy hormone) and literally just makes you feel better!